DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/naming-the-service.md

 We felt that keeping the name short would provide clarity and make it more memorable, so we decided not to include ‘mentors’ in the name.
 Instead, we described how the service supports mentors after the start page heading:

-‘Use this service to register your ECTs for the early career framework (ECF) training and mentors for mentor training.
+'Use this service to register your ECTs for the early career framework (ECF) training and mentors for mentor training.

 You need to register your ECTs and their mentors with the Department for Education (DfE) so that they can get:

 * access to DfE-funded training

 * funding to support their time off timetable for mentoring and training’

 ## Future considerations